 I believe it is vital that every child has an opportunity to achieve the best possible education in the place where they feel safe and valued.
 In my opinion, the quality of primary education is strongly linked with child success in life and I think that my previous experience can benefit the school in recognising the areas that need improvements.
 Together we can make the changes which will help our children to thrive.

 In my professional background, I have developed a broad experience of working with children and their families for the past eight years.
 I worked at Treviglas College where my role as the Discreet Group Specialist, was to support children with special educational needs, disabilities and those with English as an additional language.
 After six years there I decided to continue my education and achieved Children and Young Peoples Workforce, Foundation Degree.
-Currently, I am in my last year of university to become a Bachelor of Social Science and I also support community as a translator for public services such the NHS and Social Services.
-Three years ago, alongside other dedicated volunteering parents, we have established Polish School in Cornwall, which is a non-profit organisation to give Polish children an opportunity to learn the language as well as discover traditions.
-Pupils parents can also seek advice about British education system as well as other aspects of life in the UK.
+Currently, I am in my last year of university to become a Bachelor of Social Science and I also support community as a translator for public services such as the NHS and Social Services.
+Three years ago, alongside other dedicated volunteering parents, we established a Polish School in Cornwall, which is a non-profit organisation to give Polish children an opportunity to learn the language as well as discover traditions.
+Pupils and parents can also seek advice about the British education system as well as other aspects of life in the UK.
 As the Head of the School as well as the Safeguarding Officer, I understand the importance of positive relationships between children, parents and the school.

 The role of the School Governor is special, I hope I can help to ensure that the school continue to maximise opportunities in all areas of the curriculum and allow our children to have the best start in their educational journey.